Inform The Vote NJ

 No ballot questions currently known

-No ballot questions were raised at the November 24 meeting.
+To my recollection, no ballot questions were raised at the November 24 meeting.
 This will be re-checked at the next meeting and/or through district confirmation.

 Issues